 #FF or #FollowFriday – this is a convention on Twitter that on Fridays you can tweet the names of people you think are worth following to others.
 Watch out for these, or tweet your followers and ask them for recommendations!

 Follows – You will be notified when new people follow you – look at their profile to see if they are someone you want to follow back.
-If you suspect one of your new followers is spam, you can ‘block’ them by viewing their profile page, using the gear icon next to the ‘Follow” button, and selecting ‘block’.
+If you suspect one of your new followers is spam, you can ‘block’ them using the head icon next to the ‘Follow” button, and selecting ‘block’.

 |<<< Day 2: Sending Tweets||Day 4: @Replies, Mentions and Direct Messaging >>>|